6859-sp21/a4-education/README.md

 ***Overview***<br>
 When we start the assignment, we want to explore the education level in different countries.
 In the beginning,  we were evaluating two encodings, line chart and bar chart, because we wanted to convey both "trend" and "comparison" to our reader.
 We finally decided to focus on "comparison," so we choose Bar Chart as our primary encoding type.
 After the MVP demo, inspired by other teams, we also adopted the circle as the other encoding methods.
 The circle chart can show the "distribution", allowing users to "compare" between countries.
 Lastly, the data comes from OECD.
 We excluded the countries with missing data and joined the education data with geographic data for continental information.
 * Bar Chart<br>
 For this specific chart, we want to show the drill-down function for readers interested in understanding a specific year's data.
 We hope by providing the drill-down function, users can explore more insights and build trust in our data!
 We decided to allow "Year" and "Indicator" to be selectable to give the user some freedom to explore data.
 We also provide a "sort" function so that users can quickly gain some insights, such as max and min values in the country, from the chart.
-Lastly, since our chart has more than 20 bars, we decided to use three digit country ISO codes as labels to avoid overlapping labels on the user screen.<br>
+Lastly, since our chart has more than 20 bars, we decided to use three digit country ISO codes as labels to avoid overlapping labels on the user screen.
 <img src='img/bar_chart.png' width='90%'>
-<br><br>

 * Bar Chart Race<br>
 From the research stage, we found that the bar chart race can quickly catch users' attention because its animation visualizes the figures' changes.
 We decided to make a bar chart race because we want users to be interested in our data.
 We added geographic attribute, continent to color the bar chars to use color encodings to convey more information effectively.
 We decided on a play/pause button to give users more interaction modalities.
 We also make the year selectable in case users want to roll back to a specific year.
 Lastly, learning from the peer critique feedback,  we slow down the animation a bit so that users can see the progress. <br>
 <img src='img/bar_chart_race.png' width='90%'>
-<br><br>

 * Gapminder Chart<br>
 We thought it would be interesting to see whether education levels and income levels are correlated.
 For that, we decided to recreate a Gapminder visualization made famous by Hans Rosling.
 It illustrates the movement of circles, which represent each country, in a chart space of per-capita income (x), education levels (y) and population (area) of 43 OECD member states over the last 20 years, colored by region.
 We placed a Play/Pause button to give more control to the audience in sliding through particular years as they wish.
 <br>